Which issues would you most highlight to someone new to your state?

 Vermont’s Fair Employment Practices Act provides protection for religion, with a limited exception for employment decisions by religious organizations (21 V.S.A.
 Section 495(a)).

 Additional protections under the Vermont Fair Employment Practices Act include ancestry, national origin, and place of birth.
-Effective January 1 2018, Vermont requires accommodation for all pregnancy-related conditions, even if there is no disability.
+Vermont requires accommodation for all pregnancy-related conditions, even if there is no disability.
 The only exception is if the employer can prove an undue hardship.
-The new law also includes new posting requirements (21 V.S.A.
+The law also includes posting requirements (21 V.S.A.
 Section 495(k)).
 Subject to limited exceptions, employers also may not discriminate against an employee because of their credit report or history.

 What is the state law in relation to harassment?

 Under the Vermont Fair Employment Practices Act all employers are required to have a specific policy against sexual harassment.
 The policy has specific requirements, including listing the names, addresses, and telephone numbers of person(s) to whom complaints should be made, and a reference to the appropriate state and federal discrimination enforcement agencies.
 Employers are encouraged to provide training to employees and additional training to supervisors and managers.
 Vermont law recognizes individual liability for supervisors or managers found to have engaged in harassment.